jazzabeanie/learning_music/README.md

 # Music tools

+This was done with awk just because that's what I've been learning lately.

 ## Random note generator

+This was made to randomise the exercises in this video: https://www.youtube.com/watch?v=PJddQ6Q0UDo

 To run `awk -f generate_random_notes.awk <<< 'A,B,C,D,E,F,G'`.
 The notes to randomise are provided in the string at the end.